bgporter/wastebook/notes.md

 **/posts/<int:pageNum>** -- if no argument provided, identical to the index.
 Otherwise, attempts to display that page # of posts.
 Number of pages per post will need to be a configuration option.

-**/pages/<int:pageNum>** -- display a page-worth of links to pages.

 **/post/<postId>** -- display just the specified post. `postId` should be either the slug value of the post or the database ID.

-**/post/<postId>** -- display just the specified post. `postId` should be either the slug value of the post or the database ID.

-**/page/<pageId>** -- display just the specified page. `pageId` should be either the slug value of the page or the database ID.
+**/edit/post/<postId>** (GET/POST) Edit a post.
+If this is a brand new post that hasn't been published, we need to use the database ID.

 **/tag/<tagName>** -- display pages/posts with the specified tag.
 If there is a page that's also named `tagName`, display its contents before the list of tagged things.

-**/edit/post/<postId>** (GET/POST) Edit a post.
-If this is a brand new post that hasn't been published, we need to use the database ID.
+**/pages/<int:pageNum>** -- display a page-worth of links to pages.

+**/page/<pageId>** -- display just the specified page. `pageId` should be either the slug value of the page or the database ID.

 **/edit/page/<pageId>** (GET/POST) Edit a page.